 Pick J30, 200 Yuan Central Reserve Bank of China

 Historians will tell you the main cause of WWII was WWI.
 With respect to Germany's developments after WWI this is especially true.
 Hitler came to power promising to avenge the loss of the war and the conditions of the armistice.
-One particular sore spot was the Alscace and Lorraine areas annexed to France from Germany.
-It is no coincidence that the Alscace and Lorraine regions were annexed back to Germany when France signed armistice with France in June 1940.
+One particular sore spot was the Alsace and Lorraine areas annexed to France from Germany.
+It is no coincidence that the Alsace and Lorraine regions were annexed back to Germany when France signed armistice with France in June 1940.
 Several examples of a German depicted on 10,000 Marks notes exist.
 Whether on purpose or not, the portrait appears as a ghoul when held on its side (90 degrees counterclockwise).
 The ghoul is seen as the French, sucking the blood from Germany by robbing Germany of these land regions.
 Even the "cap" and "tunic" look French in appearance.
 The notes are:

 Pick 70Larger note.